-• Industry-leading position in the CATV market.
-We are the leading provider of optical components and the second largest provider of subsystems to the CATV market, according to Ovum.

-- Proprietary technological expertise and track record of innovation.
-We continue to develop innovative solutions by leveraging our technological expertise, including our proprietary MBE laser fabrication process.
-We have achieved design wins since 2010 that collectively account for a significan portion of our revenue today. - Highly customized products.
+- Industry-leading position in the CATV market.
+We are the leading provider of optical components and the second largest provider of subsystems to the CATV market, according to Ovum. - Proprietary technological expertise and track record of innovation.
+We continue to develop innovative products by leveraging our technological expertise, including our proprietary MBE laser fabrication process. - Highly customized products.
 Most of our products have some level of customization, making it more difficult for our customers to switch rapidly to another supplier.
 We believe this element of customization contributes to longer product lifecycles and more stable product pricing. - Proven system design capabilities.
-We have deep expertise and proven design capabilities in high-speed optical, mixed-signal semiconductor and mechanical engineering, which we believe position us to take advantage of the continuing shift to outsourced design and manufacturing among CATV equipment vendors. - Vertically integrated, geographically distributed manufacturing model.
+We have deep expertise and proven design capabilities in high-speed optical, mixed-signal semiconductor and mechanical engineering, which we believe position us to take advantage of the continuing shift to outsourced design and manufacturing among CATV equipment vendors.

+Vertically integrated, geographically distributed manufacturing model.
 Our vertically integrated design and manufacturing process encompasses various steps from laser design and fabrication to complete optical system design and assembly.
 Furthermore, we have geographically distributed our manufacturing by strategically locating our operations in the U.S., China and Taiwan to reduce development time and production costs, to better support our customers and to help protect our intellectual property.